-‘Anti-Racism at Work is Everyone’s Job’ is the theme of a new media campaign by the Greater Victoria Local Immigration Partnership (GVLIP).
+‘Anti-Racism at Work is Everyone’s Job’ is the theme of the latest media campaign by the Greater Victoria Local Immigration Partnership (GVLIP).
 The aim is to encourage everyone to speak up against racism at work, especially white colleagues, managers, directors, and leaders who are presently quiet, hesitant, or unsure how to respond.

 The GVLIP (a program of the Inter-Cultural Association of Greater Victoria or ICA) is a community coalition of newcomers, organizations, government agencies, institutions and businesses that focus on improving the inclusion of newcomers in Greater Victoria.